 Republican Gov. Rick Snyder is “banning the box” on state job applications in an attempt to help formerly convicted felons return to the workforce and set an example for employers across Michigan.

 The term-limited governor on Friday will sign an executive directive for state departments that, beginning Oct.
 1, will prevent them from using an application check box to ask job seekers if they’ve been convicted of a felony.
-While a criminal history review could still happen later in the hiring process, state departments will not be able to use criminal history as an initial screen for applicants.
+While a criminal history review could still happen later in the hiring process, state departments will not be able to use criminal history as an initial screen for candidates.
 Snyder is also announcing that the Michigan Department of Licensing and Regulatory Affairs has removed all criminal history questions from licensing applications, except when required under state or federal law.

-Applicants—primarily in skilled trades professions that require occupational licenses—will instead be asked to attest to their ability to serve the public and their rehabilitation from any former offenses.
+Candidates—primarily in skilled trades professions that require occupational licenses—will instead be asked to attest to their ability to serve the public and their rehabilitation from any former offenses.

 The executive action comes six months after Snyder signed a law that generally prohibits local governments from adopting or enforcing an ordinance that regulates the information an employer must request or exclude from a job application.
 Snyder last year also signed a law allowing the Michigan Department of Corrections to hire formerly convicted felons.